 - Everything cooks together in one pot for easy cleanup

-- Perfect for both busy weeknights and feeding a crowd
+- Perfect for busy weeknights, meal prep or feeding a hungry crowd

-- The leftovers are unbelievably good the next day
+- The leftovers taste even better the next day (so good)

 If you have an Instant Pot, be sure to try my Instant Pot Goulash, too!